safe-global/web3-onboard/packages/gnosis/README.md

 # @web3-onboard/gnosis

-## Wallet module for connecting Gnosis Safe to web3-onboard
+## Wallet module for connecting the Safe to web3-onboard

 ### Install